ecupaio/personal-site/_drafts/limit-order-quantity-of-items-in-shopify.md

     </script>

 Now that customers can't add multiple trial packs to the cart, we need to prevent repeat customers from purchasing a trial pack twice.
 I added the above script at the bottom of the cart-sidebar.liquid code.
 Though it's better to add script at the bottom of the body tag, I only want this script to fire on pages with the cart-sidebar component so this method is most convenient.

-In this formula we will check if there are trial packs